One of the biggest worries people have before walking the Portuguese Camino de Santiago is whether they’re fit enough.

 On reflection, we should perhaps have done a couple of consecutive long walks as part of our training in order to increase our endurance and stamina.

 As it was, we made a point of enjoying the actual walks and scenery.
-We managed to have a look around the most attractive towns and cities while we were there but it would have been nice to have the energy to appreciate them better.
+We managed to have a look around the most attractive towns and cities while we were there but it would have been nice to have the time and energy to appreciate them better.

 It took longer than expected to cover the distances, too.

 We average about 5 km per hour when walking at home for 2-3 hours.
 On the Portuguese Camino, our average dropped to about 3.5 km an hour, including rest and photo stops.
+After several Caminos, this has remained our typical walking speed.

 Mindset matters when you’re on the Camino